- Zoo & Raptor Center

 The first thing you should assess is if the raptor is an adult or a juvenile.
 If it is a young raptor that has developed feathers (it may still have some down feathers) then it is a fledgling.
 Unless it is in immediate danger or is injured, please leave it alone.
 Fledglings will often spend time hopping on the ground and flapping their wings as they learn to fly.
 Their parents should still be around and will continue to feed them.
 If it is in your backyard and you have pets, try to keep them inside or contained so that the bird can finish learning and move on.

-If you have watched a young raptor closely and haven’t seen a parent in many hours, or if the chick is injured, you can bring the bird to us.
+If you have watched a young raptor closely and haven’t seen a parent in a day or two, or if the chick is injured, you can bring the bird to us.
 Be very careful when handling young birds as they are fragile.
 Use a box or crate to transport the bird to our facility using extreme care so that you are not injured by the bird’s talons.

-Once you have caught the bird, do NOT feed the bird and do not try to put water in its mouth.
-You can do more damage to the bird by feeding it the wrong thing than it not being fed at all.
+Once you have caught the bird, do NOT feed the bird and do NOT try to put water in its mouth.
+You can do more damage to the bird by feeding it the wrong thing, than it not being fed at all.
 If you can’t bring the bird to us right away, then place it in a quiet, dark area and have as little contact with it as possible.
 This will help to keep the bird calm and will hopefully prevent it from hurting itself more.
-We are open every day from 9:30-4:30.
+We are open every day from 9:00-4:30.
 Bring the bird to us as soon as you possibly can.
 They will have a better chance at survival.
 Do not try to rehabilitate the raptor (or any wild animal) in your home.
 It is illegal to keep raptors unless you have the proper state and federal permits.
-Whenever possible it is best call us when you are bringing a bird to us so we can be prepared for its arrival.
+Whenever possible, please call us when you are bringing a bird to us so we can be prepared for its arrival, 620-793-4226.